cocos/cocos-docs/en/shader/advanced-shader/skin.md

 ## Adjustment of **skin** parameters

-1. **skin** Configuration in the global panel.
+1. **skin** configuration in the global panel.

-    - Adjust the skin effect in the **skin** panel. skin configuration panel please refer to [skin configuration panel](../../concepts/scene/skin.md).
+    - Adjust the skin effect in the **skin** panel.
+Skin configuration panel please refer to [skin configuration panel](../../concepts/scene/skin.md).

 2. **skin** configuration in materials.

     - Subcutaneous Scattering Intensity: This value controls the skin's moistness and subcutaneous scattering intensity, which produces a reddish scattering effect in the transition areas between light and dark.
-When adjusting the skin material intensity for a single model, you can find **Sss Intensity** in the **Property Viewer** of the skin material to set it, or you can add a **USE SSS MAP** map to the skin material to precisely control the intensity of the skin effect for each organ of the face.
+When adjusting the skin material intensity for a single model, you can find **Sss Intensity** in the **Inspector** panel of the skin material to set it, or you can add a **USE SSS MAP** map to the skin material to precisely control the intensity of the skin effect for each organ of the face.

     ![image](skin/material.png)